puxplaying/maus/README.md

 It makes use of the functionality of PacUI for the system maintenance. https://github.com/excalibur1234/pacui

-This script will also install Meld to your system in case it's not installed, for the simple reason because it will run a ```sudo pacdiff``` command and use Meld for the diff.
+This script will also install Meld to your system in case it's not installed, for the simple reason because it will run a ```sudo pacdiff``` command and use Meld for the diff if no Environment Variable was set by the user, otherwise user settings will be used.

 So what is it actually doing?